Omer-Bu/Omer-Bu/README.md

 # Omer Boucris

 👨‍💻 B.Sc in Computer Science
-💼 Software Engineer at Gampa Company
+💼 Works as a Software Engineer

 Welcome to my GitHub!
 I'm Omer, a passionate software engineer with expertise in Python, C++, and Bash scripting.
 I specialize in test automation, ensuring the reliability and efficiency of software projects.